-Trade payables of the Group are non-interest bearing and the normal trade credit terms granted to the Group range from one month to three months (31 December 2011 : one month to three months; 1 January 2011 : one month to three months).
+Trade payables of the Group are non-interest bearing and the normal trade credit terms granted to the Group range from one month to three months (2012: one month to three months).

 (b) Other payables

 Other payables are unsecured, non-interest bearing, repayable on demand and are to be settled in cash.